-PRO Tip: Notify your insurance company of any big modifications to your property.
+Notify your insurance company of any big modifications to your property.
 Depending on the changes, you might need to increase your Home Insurance limits and purchase extra coverages for adequate protection, like sewer back-up or flood insurance for your newly finished basement or business insurance if you’ve opened a home-based business.

 We know—it seems counterintuitive to buy more insurance when you’re trying to lower your costs.
 But having proper coverage right off the bat will keep you from having to fork out hundreds out-of-pocket in the event of an unexpected loss and help you save more in the long run.